shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Spell Sharing

 At level 5, you can give someone else a piece of your power.

+You can spend 1 minute to designate another willing creature as a vessel of your power.
+You must be able to see the creature and they must be within your Cast Range for the whole duration.
+The creature is now one of your vessels.
+You can have any number of vessels active at the same time.

-As an action, you can share a spell you know from your bonded schools with another willing creature within your Cast Range.
-That creature becomes a vessel of your power, and gains the ability to cast the shared spell, expending your spell points when they do.
+As an action, you can share a spell you know from your bonded schools with a vessel in your Cast Range.
+The vessel gains the ability to cast the shared spell, expending your spell points when they do.

 When you share a spell, you may choose a Bond Affinity option to apply to the spell whenever the vessel casts it.
 You can choose the same Bond Affinity option for multiple shared spells.

 While a vessel has a spell, you cannot cast that spell or share it.
-You can have any number of vessels active at the same time, up to the number of spells you know.
 You can share multiple spells with the same vessel.

 A shared spell is still bound by your Cast Range, Tether Range, and Spell Duration, but the ranges use the vessel’s position.
 A shared spell uses your spell save DC and spell attack modifiers, if applicable.
 If a shared spell requires concentration, it uses the concentration of the vessel.
 Every other reference to “you” or “self” in the shared spell refers to the vessel.
 A vessel gains the benefits of your spellcasting focus when casting a shared spell.
+If the vessel has a body part similar to your spellcasting focus body part, it glows your spell casting glow color when they cast a spell.

-Spells shared with vessels don’t stay shared forever.
-A shared spell automatically returns to you if any of the following happens:
+Being a vessel isn’t forever.
+A creature automatically stops being a vessel if any of the following happens:

--   The share duration for the vessel expires.
-A vessel’s share duration is equal to your Spell Duration.
+-   The vessel duration for the vessel expires.
+A vessel’s vessel duration is equal to your Spell Duration.
 -   The vessel becomes outside your Tether Range or shifts to another plane.
 -   The vessel dies or ceases to exist.
 -   The vessel willingly decides to stop being a vessel.
+-   You use an action to make them no longer a vessel.

+When a vessel stops being a vessel, all spells you shared with them automatically return to you.

-As an action, you may refresh a vessel’s share duration, if the vessel is within your Cast Range.
-Additionally, whenever you share a spell with a vessel, that vessel’s share duration is automatically refreshed.
+As an action, you may refresh a vessel’s vessel duration, if the vessel is within your Cast Range.
+Additionally, whenever you share a spell with a vessel, that vessel’s vessel duration is automatically refreshed.

 As an action, you may take back any number of spells from a vessel, if the vessel is within your Cast Range.

-When a vessel no longer has any of your shared spells, they are no longer considered a vessel.
+As an action, you may revoke a vessel’s vessel status.

 ### Vessel Casting